stela2502/Singularity_Tutorial/docs/index.md

 cd Singularity_Workshop
 ```

-If you rather want to use the graphical interface: in the upper left corner of the Jupyter lab is an icon list - the third icon creates a new folder.
+If you would rather use the graphical interface- in the upper left corner of the Jupyter lab is an icon list - the third icon creates a new folder.

 ### Create the definition file